& Help People with Disabilities

 RAMPS (Renovation and Modification Projects) works to improve accessibility for low income people with disabilities in their homes and includes building wooden wheelchair ramps, door widenings, bath and kitchen modifications, and installing grab bars, hand rail and hand held shower heads.
 Sponsors can donate in-kind donations of tools for volunteers to use or materials to build as well as monetary donations to purchase both material and labor.

-- RAMP CAMP benefits RAMPS and is held twice a year to teach volunteers how to build wheelchair ramps.
-Sponsor logos on signage, printed material and t-shirts.
+RAMP CAMP benefits RAMPS and is held periodically throughout the year to teach volunteers how to build wheelchair ramps.
+Sponsor logos may be displayed on signage, printed material and t-shirts.

-- Presenting Sponsorship $20,00 and would include an on-site event and marketing exposure.
+- Presenting Sponsorship: $20,000 - includes an on-site event and marketing exposure.

 - Build a Community: $10,000